 Below are the answers to many of our frequently asked questions regarding our curated collections of inspirational, faith-based fine pewter, sterling silver, and 14k gold scripture & prayer jewelry.
 We're delighted that you are here, value your trust, and hope to help you make an informed purchasing decision.
-If you have any questions that are not covered below, please reach out to us and let us know how we can help.
+If you have any questions that are not covered below, please do not hesitate to reach out to us and let us know how we can help.
 We always enjoy hearing from you!

 What is fine pewter?